rlucioni/jekyll-site/_posts/2013-12-11-executive-evolution.md

 ### <a name="administrative"></a> Administrative Power ###

-> Suffice it to say that the President is made the sole repository of the executive powers of the United States, and the powers entrusted to him as well as the duties imposed upon him are awesome indeed.
+> "Suffice it to say that the President is made the sole repository of the executive powers of the United States, and the powers entrusted to him as well as the duties imposed upon him are awesome indeed."
 >
 > \- William Rehnquist, 16th Chief Justice of the United States